I tried the 8 best AI customer support software to find the top choice for 2026

 Feeling a bit overwhelmed?
 I get it.
 Here are a few practical questions to ask yourself to help narrow down the choices.

-Is the price actually what it seems?
+• Is the price actually what it seems?
 Be very careful with per-resolution fees.
-A low monthly price can quickly turn into a massive bill if you're charged for every single question the AI answers.
-Look for predictable, transparent pricing that doesn't punish you for being successful.
+A monthly price can be manageable, but you should look for predictable, transparent pricing that doesn't punish you for being successful.

 Your next step is picking the best AI customer support software